aristha/Project3/Classroom_Project_Instructions/Part_IV_Container_Orchestration.md

 # Check the deployment names and their pod status
 kubectl get deployments
 # Create a Service object that exposes the frontend deployment:
-kubectl expose deployment frontend --type=LoadBalancer --name=publicfrontend
+kubectl expose deployment udagram-frontend --type=LoadBalancer --name=publicfrontend
 kubectl get services publicfrontend
 # Note down the External IP, such as
 # a5e34958a2ca14b91b020d8aeba87fbb-1366498583.us-east-1.elb.amazonaws.com